MohamedElgarhy9/Bank_Database/README.md

 # Bank_Database
-Using linked list to implement a bank database system.
-The system enables the bunker to:
+Using linked list to implement a bank database system, The system enables the banker to:
   * Add new client
   * Edit client information by id
   * Remove a client by id